 The mode, which has been popularized games including Playerunknown's Battlegrounds and Fortnite: Battle Royale, features a similar gameplay loop set in the world of the old west.

 "Today’s update to the Red Dead Online Beta introduces Gun Rush, where you’ll put your survival instincts to the test, gathering weapons and ammunition while the play area shrinks in this new mode for up to 32 players.
-Available to play now in Free-for-all and Team variations, where the last one standing wins," said Rockstar Games in a
+Available to play now in Free-for-all and Team variations, where the last one standing wins," said Rockstar Games in a press release.

 The Red Dead Online beta has more updates on the way including: